MichaelCade/postgresql-vm-tf-ansible/readme.md

-# MongoDB replicaset running on vSphere using Terraform & Ansible
+# PostgreSQL 16 running on vSphere using Terraform & Ansible

 This repository is to build out a demo environment for evaluation and development purposes.